mdenomy/intro-to-mocha-testing/README.md

 # Overview
-This is an introduction to JavaScript testing using Mocha and Karma for the amazing developers at Resilient Coders.
+This is an introduction to JavaScript testing using Mocha and Karma for the amazing developers at [Resilient Coders](http://www.resilientcoders.org/).

 We'll go over how to setup your environment and some simple testing techniques

 To avoid the potential catastrophes of live coding, this repo uses a series of feature branches that can be used to capture various phases of the [development process](#development-process).

 # Setting up the environment
+To install the dependencies, run

-Run `npm install` to set up the dependencies
+`npm install`

 # Running the tests
+To execute the tests, run

-Run `npm run tests` to run the tests
+`npm run tests`

 # Tools